amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun ends_with(text: Text, suffix: Text): Bool
 ```

-Check if text ends with a value
+Checks if text ends with a value.

 ## `slice`